paragliding training center

 which size works the best.
 Then, if the jets are available, you can

 buy what you need and nothing more.
-Note: we can custom make any jet for the Walbro carburetors.
+(Note: If needed, we can supply any jet size for the WG-8 carburetor.)

-My technique is an inexpensive, easy, and practical method to change the jet size with reasonable precision that will not harm the existing jet.
+This technique is an inexpensive but somewhat of a technical method to change the jet size with modest precision that will not harm the existing jet.
 The modification can be reversed in less than a minute with ordinary tools.
 The only drawback is that you cannot increase the jet size, only decrease it.
 But this is rarely a problem as main jets are calibrated for sea level and when we fly at higher altitudes or in much colder weather the jet size needs to be decreased.

-DO NOT ATTEMPT CHANGES TO THE MAIN JET OF ANY CARBURETOR UNLESS THERE IS A CYLINDER TEMPERATURE GAUGE INSTALLED ON THE ENGINE.
+DO NOT ATTEMPT CHANGES TO THE MAIN JET UNLESS THERE IS A CYLINDER TEMPERATURE GAUGE INSTALLED ON THE ENGINE.
 It is easy to burn up engines.
 My workbench is littered with them....

 #30 or #27 AWG magnet wire insulated or non-insulated (the paint insulation will eventually be dissolved by the fuel running through it).
 You can always use what you have on hand but you must have some means of measuring its diameter e.g. a digital caliper.
 Any copper wire will do as long as you know its size and it is small enough.
 Electronics supply stores generally have magnet wire in stock.